NetFabric/NetFabric.Assertive/README.md

 ### No enumerable interfaces

 A collection, to be enumerated by a `foreach` loop, does not have to implement any interface.
-It just needs to have a `GetEnumerator()` method that returns a type that has a property `Current` with a getter and a parameterless method `MoveNext()`that returns `bool`.
+It just needs to have a parameterless `GetEnumerator()` method that returns a type that has a property `Current` with a getter and a parameterless `MoveNext()` method that returns `bool`.

-The same applies to [async streams](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/generate-consume-asynchronous-stream) that, to be enumerated by an `await foreach` loop, also don't have to implement any interface.
-They just needs to have a `GetAsyncEnumerator()` method that returns a type that has a property `Current` with a getter and a parameterless method `MoveNextAsync()`that returns `ValueTask<bool>`.
+The same applies to [async streams](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/generate-consume-asynchronous-stream) that, to be enumerated by an `await foreach` loop, they also don't have to implement any interface.
+They just needs to have a parameterless `GetAsyncEnumerator()` method that returns a type that has a property `Current` with a getter and a parameterless `MoveNextAsync()` method that returns `ValueTask<bool>`.

 Here's the minimal implementations for both types of enumerables: